@lewpuls on twitter

 Britannia Third Editions

 I have spent a great deal of time testing the full Historical Version of the new edition, which is a "more accurate" representation of history than past editions.
 The Introductory version of that game is much quicker, a "freeform" version.
-But the versions that will likely attract the most people are a short (as little as 1:24 in non-solo testing) version and a diceless (2-3 hour) version, which I expect to be sold as separate games.
+But the versions that will likely attract the most people are standalone, separate games, a short (as little as 1:24 in non-solo testing) version and a diceless (2-3 hour) version.
 Discussion of testing is at the Eurobrit Yahoo Group.

 Dragon Rage, which is distributed in the USA exclusively through GameSalute, is available at Amazon with Super Saver (free) shipping for the list price of $75.